morganecf/jitsi-party/README.md

 // TODO document these

 By convention, different installations of the application are stored as folders under `config/` e.g. `config/cabin-weekend`.
-To set up your local build as one of the existing configurations, simply symlink all the files is that in configuration's folder into `config/overrides`, then run `flask create-db` and `flask run`
+To set up your local build as one of the existing configurations, simply symlink all the files is that in configuration's folder into `config/overrides`, then run `flask create-db`.

 There is a helpful script that does all of this for you:
 ```bash